 To perform some actions before or after execution of a scenario or feature file, you can use hooks.
 See Using Hooks for details.

 In most cases, each test step will have a special script function.
 To pass information between them, you will have to use global variables.
 For instance, instead of getting some object multiple times, you can get it once and store it to a global variable that is accessible from all the script functions.
 For information on how to refer to variables and functions declared in another script unit, see Calling Routines and Variables Declared in Another Unit.

 Be careful with opening files and allocating resources on one test step, and closing files and deallocating resources on some other steps.
 It is possible that later the steps will not be executed.
-This happens, for instance, if the Playback > On error property of your test project is set to Stop project or Stop test item and an error is logged during the test run.
+This happens, for instance, if the Playback > On error property of your test project is set to Stop project or Stop current item and an error is logged during the test run.